briandrum/codes.forchagrin.com/_chapters/chapter-351-parking-generally.md

 ## 351.99   Penalty

-(Editor’s note: See Section 303.99 for general Traffic Code penalty.)
+(Editor's note: See Section 303.99 for general Traffic Code penalty.)